Lorandil/Cross-Development-for-TinyJoypad/README.md

 # Cross Development Framework for TinyJoypad
 ![<Deutsche Version>](https://github.com/Lorandil/Cross-Development-for-TinyJoypad/blob/main/LIESMICH.md)

-This repository contains a small framework for developing games for the TinyJoypad using a more connective and resourceful micro controller like Arduino UNO, Leonardo, or Mega 2560 (and many other micro controllers).
+This repository contains a small framework for developing games for the **TinyJoypad** using a more connective and resourceful micro controller like **Arduino UNO**, **Leonardo**, **Mega 2560** or even the **Arduino Zero** (and many other micro controllers).

 ![TinyJoypad and LeonardoJoypad](https://github.com/Lorandil/Cross-Development-for-TinyJoypad/blob/main/pic/TinyJoypad-and-MakerUnoJoypad-reduced.jpg)

+# Disclaimer
+Although I took great care creating this framework and this tutorial, the software framework and the tutorial come without any warranties.
+You use them at your own risk.
+I may not be held responsible for any kind of damages that might occur.

 ## What is TinyJoypad?
 TinyJoypad is a great project by the Canadian developer Daniel C which defines a standardized ATtiny85 gaming platform.